casper-network/ceps/text/0043-better-eviction.md

 If after the auction a validator equivocates, it is still set to `Banned` status when the era is initialized.
 These banned validators are now excluded from the proposer sequence.
-In addition, we also exclude validators that were inactive in a recent era.
-I.e. whenever we know that a validator is about to be evicted, we exclude them.
+In addition, we also exclude validators that were inactive in the previous era.

 Now the actual proposer sequence is modified:
 * If the proposer computation with the original set of weights returns a validator that was not